After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 The Department of Health and Human Services has released the contract of pharmaceutical industry veteran Moncef Slaoui, a key adviser to Operation Warp Speed, after questions from the press, members of Congress and advocacy groups.

-Operation Warp Speed is the Trump administration's multibillion dollar push to develop and manufacture hundreds of millions of doses of coronavirus vaccine.
+Operation Warp Speed is the Trump administration's multibillion-dollar push to develop and manufacture hundreds of millions of doses of coronavirus vaccine.
 Slaoui has been instrumental in guiding the effort, but the terms of his employment raised concerns about potential conflicts of interest.

 President Trump announced in May that Slaoui, former chairman for vaccines at GlaxoSmithKline, would be its chief scientist, calling him "one of the most respected men in the world in the production and, really, on the formulation of vaccines."

 But Slaoui was brought on as a consultant instead of as a federal employee.
-Slaoui's consultant status means that Slaoui didn't have to go through the standard Office of Government Ethics process for federal employees, which involves signing ethics agreements, disclosure of financial holdings and divestiture of anything that might pose a conflict of interest.
+Slaoui's consultant status means that he didn't have to go through the standard Office of Government Ethics process for federal employees, which involves signing ethics agreements, disclosure of financial holdings and divestiture of anything that might pose a conflict of interest.
 Importantly, this information is available to the public.

 For his part, Slaoui defended his status and role in Operation Warp Speed, saying in an emailed statement to NPR: